bruderstein/PythonScript/docs/source/scintilla.rst

    Note that this runs the search on the entire text, and therefore makes at least 2 copies of the entire document, therefore it may not be suitable for large documents.

+   ``startPosition`` and ``endPosition`` are optional, if provided they refer to the section of text, in offset bytes, to perform the search in.

-   *Note that the match object start and end refer to the positions within the entire document, unlike pysearch_*
+   *Note that the match object start and end refer to the positions within the entire document, unlike :ref:`editor.pysearch`*